Habeeb1305/sales-data-SQL-portfolio/README.md

 # Sales Analytics SQL Portfolio

 SQL queries written against a 1,000-row e-commerce sales dataset, covering joins, subqueries, CTEs, CASE logic, window functions, and aggregate filtering.
 Each query answers a specific business question, and each is documented with the reasoning behind the calculation choices made.

-This project pairs with a companion Power BI dashboard built on the same dataset (see `/dashboard` folder for screenshots, or [live dashboard link] if published).
+This project pairs with a companion Power BI dashboard built on the same dataset - see `Dashboard.pdf` for a full export of the dashboard.

 ## A note on data consistency